RiKo-19/Emotion-Classification-from-Text/README.md

 1. **Text Preprocessing**: The input text is converted into numerical form using `TfidfVectorizer`, which captures important word-level features.

-2. **Model Training**: I use SVM classifier to train the model using this vectorized text and corresponding emotion labels.
+2. **Model Training**: I use an SVM classifier to train the model using this vectorized text and corresponding emotion labels.

 3. **Model Deployment**:
    - The trained model and vectorizer are serialized using `pickle`.
-   - These are loaded in a `Streamlit` app and create a webpage where users can enter their text and receive a predicted emotion in real-time.
+   - They are loaded into a `Streamlit` app that creates a webpage where users can enter text and receive a predicted emotion in real-time.

 ---

 ## 📦 Dependencies